-Disney+ currently offers better value for money over Netflix.
-For £7.99, members can access Disney+ and enjoy unlimited downloads on up to 10 devices and 4K UHD streaming, while up to four screens can stream simultaneously at no extra cost.
+For £7.99 per month, or £79.90 per year, members can access Disney+ and enjoy unlimited downloads on up to 10 devices and 4K UHD streaming, while up to four screens can stream simultaneously at no extra cost.
 Right now, members can also get 12 months for the price of 10 when you sign up for a yearly Disney+ subscription, compared to monthly.

 The Disney+ library may seem a little restricted compared to its competitors, at least on first impressions.
 Disney+ goes big on original programming, from Marvel exclusives like She-Hulk: Attorney at Law, Hawkeye and Moon Knight to Andor and The Mandalorian.
 The addition of Hulu, FX and National Geographic shows are welcomed, but there may be too few options for those who don’t like superheroes or lightsabers.

 4. Apple TV+